Graphene: Fundamentals, Devices, and Applications

 Notă biografică

-Serhii Shafraniuk has spent 45 years in areas of condensed matter physics, quantum electronics, and thermal and electric transport.
-Besides graphene, his research interests encompass other low-dimensional materials, superconductors, and heavy fermion materials with potential applications in quantum computing, thermal transport, and the detection and generation of terahertz and infrared waves.
+Serhii Shafraniuk has spent 45 years working in the areas of condensed matter physics, quantum electronics, and thermal and electric transport.
+Besides graphene, his research interests encompass other low-dimensional materials, superconductors, and heavy fermion systems with potential applications in quantum computing, thermal transport, and the detection and generation of terahertz and infrared waves.

 Descriere